This program is offered in-person or online.

 - 30 credit hours (10 courses), instead of the traditional 36 credit hours

-- Face-to-face (in your school district), hybrid, and online options – your cohort chooses!
+- Face-to-face (in your school district or on The Citadel’s campus), hybrid, and online options, depending on the cohort you join.

 - Multiple endorsements and certificates gained with the MEd in Literacy Education:

 - All 4 Read2Succeed Literacy Teacher Endorsement courses

 What Courses Will I Take?

 With the MEd in Literacy, you can meet all your R2S requirements and complete coursework for your state Literacy Teacher & ESOL certification.

 - EDUC 570: Teaching Reading and Writing with ELLs and Students from Historically Marginalized Communities**

 - EDUC 588: Foundations in Literacy*